cecat/YSP/README.md

   top_k: 10                  # Number of top scoring classes to analyze (default 10)
   log_level: INFO            # Default INFO.
 In order of decreasing verbosity:
                              # DEBUG->INFO->WARNING->ERROR->CRITICAL
   log_everything: true       # Log classes/groups even if they are not specified in sounds/track below
   ffmpeg_debug: true         # Log ffmpeg stderr (a firehose - includes errors and info)
                              #   Must also have log_level set to DEBUG

 # EVENTS (define 'event' parameters)
 events:
   window_detect: 5           # Number of samples (~1s each) to examine to determine
                              #   if a sound is persistent.
   persistence: 2             # Number of detections within window_detect to consider
                              #   a sound event has started.
   decay: 10                  # Number of waveforms without the sound to consider
                              #   the sound event has stopped.

 # SOURCES

 cameras:
-  myCam:
+  myCam:                     # example of a UniFi NVR rtsp feed
     ffmpeg:
       inputs:
-        #- path: "rtsp://10.0.4.73:7447/65dd5a1900f4cb70dffa2143_1"
-        # tailscale
-      - path: "rtsp://100.112.45.90:7447/65dd5a1900f4cb70dffa2143_1"
+      - path: "rtsp://<IP_address>:7447/65dd5a1900f4cb70dffa2143_1"

 # sound groups to listen for, and optional individual thresholds (will override
 # reporting_threshold above in general settings).